-Children: The safety and effectiveness of this medication have not been clearly established for children.
-It should only be prescribed or given by health care professionals familiar with the use of cancer chemotherapy in children.
+Children: The safety and effectiveness of this medication have not been established for children younger than 2 years of age.
+It should only be prescribed or given by health care professionals familiar with the use of cancer chemotherapy for children.
 If you have concerns about this medication being used to treat children, discuss this with your doctor.

 What other drugs could interact with this medication?

 There may be an interaction between nilotinib and any of the following:

 - alpha blockers (e.g., alfuzosin, doxazosin, silodosin, tamsulosin)